smacklab/wbc-detection/README.md

 extract.py - extract wbc from jpg file put the model for wbc detection in the same folder, and rename the model name in extract.py.

-The ultralytics package is ver.8.0.20, the newer version might not work with some functions.
+The ultralytics package is ver.
+8.0.184